 Mold on Windows: Get the Facts

-Mold will start to form in the areas that are prone to high levels of humidity.
+Mold will start to form in areas that are prone to high levels of humidity.
 Also, mold on windows, walls, and furniture can form under these same conditions.
 If it is not removed, it can lead to serious health concerns for those who suffer from respiratory issues or allergies.

 How to Safely Clean Mold on Windows